yenoiwesa/homebridge-daikin-airbase/README.md

 -   A fan service allowing to change the aircon's fan speed (low/medium/high) if your device supports changing fan speed,
 -   A second switch allowing to turn on/off dry mode if your device supports that mode.

+In addition, if your system includes a Daikin Zone Controller, zones will be auto-discovered and mapped to an additional accessory group, with one switch for enabling/disabling each zone.

 # Requirements

 -   **Node** version 11 or above (verify with `node --version`).